emmabastas/elm-port-schema/README.md

 ## How it works

 __NOTE__: We will use typescript instead of javascript.
-Typescript is essentially javascript with types, which is exacly what wen need.
+Typescript is essentially javascript with types, which is exacly what we need.

-Everything revolves around a _schema_ located at `src/Schema.elm` and the two types that need to be in it: `FromElmMessage` and `ToElmMessage`. if your schema looks like this:
+Everything revolves around a _schema_ located at `src/Schema.elm` and the two types that needs to be in it: `FromElmMessage` and `ToElmMessage`. if your schema looks like this:
 ```elm
 module Schema exposing (..)